ChristopheSteininger/c4/readme.md

 James D. Allen and Victor Allis.
 John Tromp solved the game for all board sizes where width + height $\leq$ 15 in 2006, and solved the 8x8 case in 2015.

-I decided to extend these results by solving the game on larger board sizes, and by finding the exact move on which the game will end assuming perfect play.
+I've extended these results by solving the game on larger board sizes, and by finding the exact move on which the game will end assuming perfect play.

  ## Results